 What Is Superposition?

-Superposition is the ability of a physical system to exist in multiple states at the same time based on specific solutions.
+Superposition is a quantum system’s ability to exist in multiple states simultaneously, based on all the possible states it can occupy.
 It is a fundamental quantum principle and one of the most well-known in quantum mechanics.

 How Does Superposition Work?